A Response to the “Runaway Scenario”

 So why does the language of Article V seem sparse?
 Because rather than re-state the obvious, the Framers focused on resolving uncertainties not resolved by existing convention practice.
 The words “application” and “call” sometimes were used interchangeably, so Article V distinguished them.
 In the Founding Era, moreover, a “call” could come from a state, Congress, or a prior convention—so Article V stipulated who did the calling.
 In Founding Era practice, a convention might be merely a proposing body or a deciding one.
 The Framers settled on the former.
 Article V also specified the ratification procedure and placed certain amendments off limits.

 By the way, Founding Era convention protocols did not go away after the Constitution was ratified.
 They remain much the same even today.
-The last multi-state convention, the Washington Conference Convention of 1861, proved their viability among large bodies and in times of extreme stress.
-Similar protocols governed the state conventions that ratified the 21st amendment in the 1930s.
+The last general (national) multi-state convention, the Washington Conference Convention of 1861, proved their viability among large bodies and in times of extreme stress.
+Similar protocols governed the 1922 Colorado River Commission (a seven-state regional convention) and the state conventions that ratified the 21st amendment in the 1930s.

 Next we come to the “any convention can do anything” claim.
 The general idea is that, as the direct representative of the people, no convention can be controlled by any outside force because each convention is sovereign.